 It's always great to have a collection of ideas for when you're feeling uninspired.
 Write down different things you'd like to draw or paint.
 Write down different techniques you'd like to try.
 (Use the lists you've already made in this book and create others).
 Collect photographs of flowers or buildings or animals or landscapes that you'd like to paint or draw or collage.
-When you're feeling stuck return to your lists.
+When you're feeling stuck return to your lists and collections of inspiring imagery.